humormee/Javascript-Project/README.md

 Users of the app will have the ability to:

-* play a classic slider puzzle game
-    * images are divided into many "cards" that compromise of the entire image
+* view the images that are divided into many "cards" that compromise of the entire image
+* move cards around the board by switching places with the empty space
-    * cards are randomly shuffled in an m * m rectangle to be rearranged by the user
+* reset the cards so they are randomly shuffled in an m * m square
+* time themselves and keep track of their number of moves

+### Bonus:
+* play the sliding puzzle game with the edited version of the picture
 * compare their moves to an algorithm for finding the least number of moves
-* animate moves of the algorithm
 * choose different color schemes of the picture

-### Bonus:
-* play the sliding puzzle game with the edited version of the picture

 In addition, this project will include:
 * An **About** modal that describes any background of the app as well as how to get started